MicrosoftDocs/azure-docs/articles/remoteapp-create-custom-image.md

 	Alternatively, you can set or add the following DWORD value in the registry:

 		HKLM\System\CurrentControlSet\Control\FileSystem\NtfsDisableEncryption = 1
 9. If you are building your image inside an Azure virtual machine, rename the **\%windir%\Panther\Unattend.xml** file, as this will block the upload script used later from working.
-Change the name of this file to unattend.old - that way you still have the file in case you need to revert your deployment.
+Change the name of this file to Unattend.old so that you will still have the file in case you need to revert your deployment.
 10. SYSPREP the image.
 At an elevated command prompt, run the following command:

 	**C:\Windows\System32\sysprep\sysprep.exe /generalize /oobe /shutdown**